-Visited: Autumn
+Visited: Autumn and winter

 Brown Treecreeper (Climacteris picumnus)